chochain/eJsv32/README.md

   + use common tasks and macros to reduce verbosity
   + removed phaseload, aselload which are always 1'b1
   + add many $display for tracing (and my own understanding)
+  + add control bus with t and stack ops
+  + modulize stacks

 ### Installation
 * Install Lattice Radiant 3.0+ (with Free license from Lattice)